ivandokov/phockup/readme.md

 ```
 If the correct date is in `DateTimeOriginal`, you can include the option `--date-field=DateTimeOriginal` to get date information from it.
 To set multiple fields to be tried in order until a valid date is found, just join them with spaces in a quoted string like `"CreateDate FileModifyDate"`.

+### Dry run
+If you want phockup to run without any changes (don't copy/move any files) but just show which changes would be done, enable this feature by using the flag `-y | --dry-run`.

+### Quiet run
+If you want phockup to run without any output (displaying only error messages, and muting all progress messages) use the flag `-q | --quiet`.

 ## Development